laravel/docs/helpers.md

     $value = config('app.timezone', $default);

-You may set configuration variables at runtime by passing an array of key / value pairs:
+You may set configuration variables at runtime by passing an array of key / value pairs.
+However, note that this function only affects the configuration value for the current request and does not update your actual configuration values:

     config(['app.debug' => true]);